Catalyzing Clinical Diagnostic Pipelines Through Volumetric Medical Image Segmentation Using Deep Neural Networks: Past, Present, & Future: Volumetric Segmentation Networks

 \subsubsection{\textbf{3D U-Net}}

-\c{C}i\c{c}ek et al. \cite{Cicek2016} directly extended U-net in a different dimension, proposing a variant that utilized 3D convolutions in place of 2D convolutions for full volumetric segmentation.
+\c{C}i\c{c}ek et al. \cite{Cicek2016} directly extended U-net to process all three spatial dimensions simultaneously, proposing a variant that utilized 3D convolutions in place of 2D convolutions for full volumetric segmentation.
 Aside from reducing the number of output features in every layer of the the contracting path by half, save for those directly preceding downsampling operations, the 3D U-net was identical to the original U-net (see Figure \ref{fig:unet3d}).

 Given sparsely annotated training data (volumes with only a few slices annotated), the authors used the 3D U-net to produce dense volumetric segmentation of Xenopus kidney embryos captured by confocal microscopy in two tasks.
 The first was a `semi-automated'' segmentation task where dense (complete) volume segmentation was produced for a sparsely annotated training sample, achieving a 7\% higher IOU score relative to a 2D U-Net.